USAJOBS/help-center/how-to/account/documents/resume/searchable.md

 tags: [account, documents, resume, mining, searchable, support-resume]
 ---

 Making your resume searchable adds it to the USAJOBS Resume Mining collection.
-Resume Mining allows HR specialists and hiring managers from federal agencies to search resumes of jobseekers who have USAJOBS accounts in order to seek applicants for their announcements
+Resume Mining helps HR specialists and hiring managers from federal agencies look for applicants (with a USAJOBS account) for their job announcements.

+* Only one of your resumes can be made searchable at a time.
+* Only certain formats are searchable including Word, text based pdfs, text files and resumes created using our Resume Builder tool.
+* Your resume will only remain searchable for 16 month unless it is renewed.

 To make your resume searchable:

+1. Sign into your USAJOBS account.
-1. Navigate to your [Resumes](https://www.usajobs.gov/Applicant/Resume/ListResumes/) in your account.
+2. Go to **Documents**--your resumes will appear in your Documents.
-2. Select the "Make Searchable" link next to the resume of your choice.
+2. Click the **Searchable** checkbox on the resume you want to make searchable.

-### Important Details
-- Only one of your resumes can be made searchable at a time.
-- If you wish to remove your resume from the Resume Mining collection select the 'Make Non-Searchable' link.
+If you want to remove your resume from the Resume Mining collection unselect the **Searchable** checkbox.
-- Your resume will only remain searchable for 16 month unless it is renewed.